Droxford, Meonstoke and Exton Churches all collect items for the Meon Valley Food Bank, now based in Wickham every week.

 Each year, the villages hold fetes to raise money for the churches.

 Droxford’s Fair is held in early June and is managed by a voluntary group.
 Many voluntary groups including the Church and the Meon Valley schools, organise stalls and raise money for their causes.
-Last year the Country Fair incorporated a most ambitious D-Day celebration.
+In recent years, the Country Fair incorporated a most ambitious D-Day celebration.
 Droxford played a significant part in the Allied Invasion plans in that Churchill based himself there to liaise with Eisenhower and De Gaulle.
 Celebrations included re-enactments, historical talks, a splendid collection of period war vehicles, a fancy dress parade, visits to the map room in Southwick House and much more.
 The church housed a superb D-Day exhibition that drew in many hundreds of people throughout the whole summer.

 The annual Church Fete is run for two consecutive years by either Meonstoke or Exton church, offering fun and attractions whilst raising funds for each church.
 When at Meonstoke, it has been held on the recreation ground at the Meon Hall yet now it is on the beautiful church Green beside St Andrew’s Church.
 Exton’s fete is held in a private house in the village.